I'm not responsible for what people think; only what I am.The Big Country

 Needless to say, his plan doesn't end exactly as he'd hoped...

 The film provides examples of:

-- Black and Grey Morality: Mr. Hannassey may be relentless, and he certainly won't win the "Father of the Year" award, but he's also a man of honor who always keeps his word and doesn't kill unless he must.
+- Black and Gray Morality: Mr. Hannassey may be relentless, and he certainly won't win the "Father of the Year" award, but he's also a man of honor who always keeps his word and doesn't kill unless he must.
 Terrill is impulsive and prideful.
 Killing a bunch of innocent cattle is one thing.
-Then he goes and leads a lot of good men to their death's, just so he can kill one man!
+Then he goes and leads a lot of good men to their deaths, just so he can kill one man!

 - Captain Obvious: The locals all seem very intent on pointing out one thing:

 - It must have become extremely annoying for a former sailor, who navigated ships across the Atlantic, and maybe the Pacific, to be told how Big the Country was.